gaschgithub/reaper-audiobook-toolkit/README.md

 It documents scripts that are actively used, tested, and modified in professional audiobook editing workflows.

 Changes may include:
-- parameter tuning (e.g. pacing ranges),
+- parameter tuning (e.g. pacing ranges)
-- refactoring for clarity and robustness,
+- refactoring for clarity and robustness
-- addition or removal of scripts,
+- addition or removal of scripts
-- reorganization of the folder structure.
+- reorganization of the folder structure

 If a stable methodological state is reached, a tagged snapshot may be created for reference.